grigorisg9gr/matlab_toolkit/gdocs/README.md

 Installation:
 1) Download the files

 2) Provide the used id, pass and the path of installation in modify_gdocs.m

 3) Create the spreadsheet you want to modify, read if it doesn't exist.

+Apart from the MATLAB API, it can be used as an API for accessing and modifying the google drive documents from python.
+The functions of modify_drive.py can be used in python scripts for this purpose.